-I’m currently participating in the Peace Education Program (PEP), and 6 weeks in, it’s been a transformational experience.
+I’m currently participating in the Peace Education Program (PEP), and six weeks in, it’s been a transformational experience.

-As described on their website, the purpose of the PEP is to help participants discover their own inner resources—innate tools for living such as inner strength, choice, and hope—and the possibility of personal peace.
+As described on their website, the purpose of the PEP is to help participants discover their inner resources—innate tools for living such as inner strength, choice, and hope—and the possibility of personal peace.

-PEP was founded by Prem Rawat, a life teacher that Masha and her family have been learning from for decades.
-Prem is extremely talented, having spread the message of peace from a very young age.
+PEP, founded by Prem Rawat, a life teacher that Maša and her family have been learning from for decades.
+Prem is exceptionally talented and has spread the message of peace from a very young age.

 If there’s one thing I will take away from my learnings, it’s to express gratitude through breath.

 As Prem so eloquently describes in the program, “when you are first born, everyone is waiting for you to do one thing, breathe.
 Breathing shows that you are alive.
 Therefore we should be grateful for the simple act of inhaling and exhaling.”